pluswerk/mail_logger/Readme.md

 ## Extension installation

-Just copy the files into the TYPO3 extension folder, for example by using composer:
+Install via composer or just copy the files into the TYPO3 extension folder:

 ```Shell
 composer require pluswerk/mail-logger